The Architecture of the Invisible: Organization and the Social Brain

 In my long experience wandering through the dreams of others, I have noticed that the angle from which you view the ant changes everything.
 Symbolism is never a one-size-fits-all garment; it must be tailored to your specific vision.

 If you are observing the ants from a great height, you are practicing what psychologists call "distancing."
 You are gaining a bird's-eye view of your life.
 This is often a sign of growing wisdom.
 You are realizing that the problems currently causing you stress are, in the grand scheme of your existence, quite small.
-Like the Dreaming of Doors: Meaning and Interpretation article suggests, your perspective determines whether a barrier is a wall or a gateway.
+Like the doors article suggests, your perspective determines whether a barrier is a wall or a gateway.

 If you are helping an ant or protecting the colony, this reveals a profound empathy for your own "small" efforts.
 You are learning to value the process over the result.
 You are being kind to the part of yourself that is still learning, still carrying heavy crumbs, still trying to find the way home.